HubSpot Projects is already in your portal.

 Do you integrate HubSpot Projects with external tools like Asana or ClickUp?

-We can assess and configure integrations between HubSpot and external PM tools where a native connector or a middleware like Make or Zapier makes sense.
+We can assess and configure integrations between HubSpot and external PM tools using native HubSpot associations plus a Workflow-triggered connection, a real integration platform already in our stack like Workato or n8n for more complex routing, or custom API work for anything beyond that.
 Sometimes the right answer is keeping Projects for lightweight CRM-adjacent tasks and syncing to a dedicated PM tool for heavier work.
 We help you decide which model creates less data fragmentation, not more.

 What does Revenue Institute actually deliver at the end of this engagement?